 The Homeric ideal, to shine in eloquence as in action, to be at once 'a speaker of words and a doer of deeds,' 'good in counsel, and mighty in war,' had ample scope, as far as kings and nobles were concerned, in the council and the agora.
-But the eloquence of the commons does not appear to have been particularly encouraged by the chiefs, and the consummate individuality of an Achilles or anOdysseus was no real step towards the development of a popular oratory based upon a theory communi-In the presence of these great debaters cable to all. of the Iliad, the Homeric tis, when present at all, is essentially a layman, confined strictly to the critical function and uttering his criticisms, when they find utterance, in the fewest and plainest words.
-Democracy, with its principle of ionyopía, - First conthe principle that every citizen has an equal right effect elos to speak his mind about the concerns of the city.--was necessary before a truly civil eloquence could be even possible.
-But, after Democracy had arisen, a further condition was needed, - the cultivation of and popular the popular intelligence.
-What is so strikingly characteristic of Greek Democracy in the period The faculty before an artistic oratory is this,-that the power of the place in the power of the place in the public speaking now exists, indeed, as a political Democracy. weapon, but, instead of being the great organ by which the people wield the commonwealth, is constantly used by designing individuals against the people.
+But the eloquence of the commons does not appear to have been particularly encouraged by the chiefs, and the consummate individuality of an Achilles or an Odysseus was no real step towards the development of a popular oratory based upon a theory communicable to all.
+In the presence of these great debaters of the Iliad, the Homeric tis, when present at all, is essentially a layman, confined strictly to the critical function and uttering his criticisms, when they find utterance, in the fewest and plainest words.
+Democracy, with its principle of iσηγορία, - First conthe principle that every citizen has an equal right civil eloto speak his mind about the concerns of the city,was necessary before a truly civil eloquence could be even possible.
+But, after Democracy had arisen, a further condition was needed,-the cultivation of and popular the popular intelligence.
+What is so strikingly characteristic of Greek Democracy in the period The faculty before an artistic oratory is this,-that the power of its place in early Greek gray Greek. public speaking now exists, indeed, as a political weapon, but, instead of being the great organ by which the people wield the commonwealth, is constantly used by designing individuals against the people.
 It is employed as a lever for changing the democracy into a tyranny.
-Such names as Aristagoras, Evagoras, Protagoras, Peisistratos, frequent especially in the Ionian colonies, indicate, not the growth of a popular oratory, but the ascendancy which exceptionally gifted speakers were able to acquire, especially in democracies, before oratory was vet an accomplishment studied according to a method.
+Such names as Aristagoras, Evagoras, Protagoras, Peisistratos, frequent especially in the Ionian colonies, indicate, not the growth of a popular oratory, but the ascendancy which exceptionally gifted speakers were able to acquire, especially in democracies, before oratory was yet an accomplishment studied according to a method.

-> 1 Studies on Homer, 111.
+&lt;sup>1 Studies on Homer, III.
 107.

-The intellectual turning-point came when Poetry The Intellectual ceased to have a sway of which the exclusiveness with any point-rested on the presumption that no thought can option of a like any option opt ceased to have a sway of which the exclusiveness turning be expressed artistically which is not expressed Prove metrically.
+The intellectual turning-point came when Poetry The intellectual ceased to have a sway of which the exclusiveness turning-rested on the presumption that no thought can reption of a be expressed artistically which is not expressed Prose. metrically.
 So soon as it had been apprehended that to forsake poetical form was not necessarily to renounce beauty of expression, an obstacle to clear reflection had been overcome.
 Mythology and cosmical speculation began to have a rival,-a curiosity withdrawn from the cloud-regions of the past or of the infinite to the things of practical life.
 And this life itself was growing more complex.
-The present, with its problems which must be solved under penalties, was becoming ever more importunate, and would no longer suffer men's thoughts to wander in mazes where they could find no end :-
+The present, with its problems which must be solved under penalties, was becoming ever more importunate, and would no longer suffer men's thoughts to wander in mazes where they could find no end:-